tpayne/kubernetes-examples/Falco/README.md

 Notes
 -----
-As of 15th of Dec, 2021, Falco has been archived as a project which means it will no longer be actively maintained by its developers.
+As of 15th of Dec, 2021, Kubeless has been archived as a project which means it will no longer be actively maintained by its developers.
 As such, the tooling no longer works as it should be installations etc. I might work around this issue to get it to install, but what the behaviour of the product is at the point is up in the air.

 - https://falco.org/labs/
 - https://falco.org/docs/rules/